bjsmiley/libsimc/README.md

 ## <array.h>
 ### array_create()
-Creates an array data structure for the user
+Creates an array data structure for the user.
 ### array_delete()
-Deallocates the array
+Deallocates the array.
 ### array_length()
 Gets the length of an array.
 ### array_print()
 Will print an array in a clean fashion.
+(Mostly for debugging)
+### array_get()
+Given an index, will return a pointer to the data stored there.
+### array_append()
+Appends data to the end of an array, and realloc's memory before.

 (quicksort, hashtable, ~~sorted~~?? array coming soon..)